iustin/pylibacl/README.md

 This is a Python 3.7+ extension module allows you to manipulate the POSIX.1e Access Control Lists present in some OS/file-systems combinations.
-Note this module provides a Python interface to libacl it does not have the features of setfacl.
+Note this module provides a Python interface to the `libacl` library, and thus it does not have the features of the `setfacl` binary.

 Downloads: go to <https://pylibacl.k1024.org/downloads>.
 Latest version is 0.7.3.
 The source repository is at